Chapter 5.20

 Article II.
 Alcoholic Liquor – Original Package Sales

-There is hereby levied an annual occupation tax on each retailer of alcoholic liquor, including beer containing more than three and two-tenths percent of alcohol by weight, for sales in the original package only, the sum of $250.00 on every retailer of alcoholic liquors in the City who has a retailer’s license issued by the State Director of Alcoholic Beverage Control; said tax herein levied shall be paid by said retailer to the City Clerk of the City before business is begun under any original state license and shall be paid within five days after any renewal of a state license.
+There is hereby levied an occupation and license tax on each retailer of alcoholic liquor, including beer containing more than three and two-tenths percent of alcohol by weight, for sales in the original package only.
+Said license tax shall be set by the Governing Body by resolution and paid by said retailer to the City Clerk of the City before business is begun under any original state license and shall be paid within five days after any renewal of a state license.
 (Ord.
+2531 § 6; Ord.
+2472 § 1; Ord.
 1612 § 1.
 Code 1990 § 3-201)

 5.20.070 Payment of license tax.